Trust Loans in California

 Irrevocable Trust Loans

 Most banks and lenders are not willing to lend on a property held in an Irrevocable Trust.
 Instead they require that the property be removed from the trust before placing a mortgage upon it.
-This can make it difficult if not impossible for a beneficiary to qualify for Proposition 58 since the California Board of Equalization typically requires an equal distribution to be made with no funds contributed and no personal guaranty from the acquiring beneficiary.
+This can make it difficult if not impossible for a beneficiary to qualify for Proposition 19 since the California Board of Equalization requires an equal distribution be made with no funds or personal guaranty from the acquiring beneficiary.

 Loans to a Family Trust & Probate Loans

 Family trust loans allow for a trustee to obtain a mortgage secured by real estate that is held within a trust.
-The trust can be either revocable or irrevocable.
 Taking out a loan for a family trust allows the trustee to increase the available cash held by the trust in order to equally divide ownership at the time of distribution.
-The same can be done for an estate in probate as well, but may require the authorization of a probate court judge.
+The same can be done for an estate in probate, but may require the authorization of a probate court judge.
 A family trust loan or probate loan can supply additional cash that may be needed by a trust or probate estate when liquid funds are otherwise not available.

 Loans for Proposition 58 – Avoiding Property Tax Reassessment

 The most common reason why we provide loans to trusts is to help a beneficiary avoid property tax reassessment.
-Our trust loans can assist a beneficiary in meeting the requirements of Proposition 58 in order to avoid the property tax reassessment of a home that they are inheriting from a parent.
-When there are multiple beneficiaries involved and one wants to keep the family home while others want to receive cash; our trust loan provides the cash needed for the trust to make an equal distribution to all of the beneficiaries involved.
-California Proposition 58 allows for the exclusion of a property tax reassessment when a home is transferred from a parent to child, providing that certain conditions are met.
-Our trust loan helps the beneficiary meet the Proposition 58 requirements.
-On average our clients save over $6,000 per year in property taxes.
+Our trust loans can assist a beneficiary in meeting the requirements of Proposition 19 in order to avoid the property tax reassessment of a home that they are inheriting from a parent.
+When there are multiple beneficiaries involved and one wants to keep the family home while others wish to receive cash; our trust loan provides the cash needed for the trust to make an equal distribution to all of the beneficiaries involved.
+California Proposition 19 allows for the exclusion of a property tax reassessment when a home is transferred from a parent to child, providing that certain conditions are met.
+Our trust loan helps the beneficiary meet the Proposition 19 requirements.
+On average our clients save over $6,500 per year in property taxes.

 For additional information on a trust loan, please click here: Trust Loan Information